allenai/mmda/src/mmda/parsers/NOTES.md

 As you can see, `x2` of the first box is exactly `x1` of the second box.

-One way to make this way less annoying is to apply a very small amount.
+One way to make this way less annoying is to apply a very small shrinkage.
 How big is this?
 Well, looking at the size of typical images rendered at `dpi=72`, we're probably looking at pages that have dimension `(800, 620)` at most.
 So conservatively, we can set an `epsilon=1e-4` without worrying about it being perceptible.

 For example, just doing something like this:
 ```